ibm-cloud-docs/blockchain-sw-252/howto/console-delete-ocp.md

 You may also choose to only delete all of a single type of node within a namespace, for example, by only issuing `kubectl delete ibppeer --all`.

-Note that if you delete your entire <blockchain-sw-251>project</blockchain-sw-251>, your smart contract pods will also be deleted.
+Note that if you delete your entire project, your smart contract pods will also be deleted.
 {: tip}

 ## Step two: Delete the {{site.data.keyword.blockchainfull_notm}} Platform operator